Enable AI adoption without giving up controlEnable AI

 - Everything in Pro

-- Unlimited workstations and repositories
+- Unlimited repositories

 - RBAC and team invitations